NCES: 21% of US public schools offer at least one online course

 - 14% of charter schools offered all their classes online, as did 5% of traditional public schools.

 These percentages suggest that about 4,175 traditional public schools and 966 charter schools are fully online.
 Both numbers seem high, especially the number of fully online, non-charter schools.
-By comparison, the 2017 report from the National Center for Education Statistics reports that 528 fully online schools exist in the U.S.—about 10% of the NCES estimate.
+By comparison, the 2017 report from the National Education Policy Center reports that 528 fully online schools exist in the U.S.—about 10% of the NCES estimate.
 A clue to part of the discrepancy is that the NCES report shows that 20% of the fully online schools had enrollments of under 100 students, which may be schools that were ignored or missed by NEPC.
 Even discounting those very small schools, however, a large discrepancy remains.
 If further digging yields any useful information we will report it in a future post.